 After years of investigating, the Department of Justice released a redacted copy of special counsel Robert Mueller’s report Thursday.
 The report is nearly 400 pages and covers subjects ranging from questions about Russian interference in the 2016 US presidential election to whether President Donald Trump obstructed justice.
 CNN, taken from this article.

-For more information about Mueller report, you can either do your own research or check this Wikipedia page.
+For more information about the Mueller report, you can either do your own research or check this Wikipedia page.

 The issue with the original PDF file is that it’s not really a PDF!
 It’s a scanned file!